https://www.deakin.edu.au/__data/assets/image/0007/2519557/36628_bachelor-of-computer-science-onours_hero.jpg.jpg

 Additional course information

-The learning experiences and assessment activities within this course require that students have access to a range of technologies beyond a desktop computer or laptop.
+The learning experiences and assessment activities within this course require students to have access to a range of technologies beyond a desktop computer or laptop.
 Access to high cost specialist equipment, such as robots, is provided.
 Students will be required to purchase minor equipment, such as small single board computers, microcontrollers and sensors, which will be used within a range of units in this course.
 This equipment is also usable by the student beyond their studies.
 Equipment requirements and details of suppliers will be provided on a per-unit basis.
 The indicative cost of this equipment for this course is AUD$500.

-Course duration - additional information
+Course duration

 Course duration may be affected by delays in completing course requirements, such as accessing or completing work placements.